benwilcock/spring-cloud-stream-demo/docs/index.md

 #### Step 5: Stopping the Demo

-Once you're done with the demo applications, in each of the terminal windows for the `/loansource` and the `/loancheck` microservices press `Ctrl-C`.
-The application will come to a halt and message processing will stop.
+Once you're done with the microservices, in each of the terminal windows for the `/loansource` and the `/loancheck` microservices press `Ctrl-C`.
+The application will come to a halt and the event processing will stop.

 If you're switching modes between Kafks and Rabbit, simply go back to **Step 2** and repeat the process.